BlueBrain/eFEL/docs/source/eFeatures.rst

 LibV1 : single_burst_ratio
 ~~~~~~~~~~~~~~~~~~~~

 Length of the second isi over the median of the rest of the isis.
 The first isi is not taken into account, because it could bias the feature.
 See LibV1: ISI_values feature for more details.

+If ignore_first_ISI is set to 0, then signle burst ratio becomes
+the length of the first isi over the median of the rest of the isis.

 - **Required features**: ISI_values
 - **Units**: constant